Goodwill Auctions: 11 Must-Know Rules Before You Bid

 Goodwill makes it crystal clear—what you bid on is what you get.
 Scratches, surprises, and all.

-Unless an item was somehow grossly misrepresented or damaged after the fact you’re locked into a legally binding contract the second you click submit bid.
+Because unless an item is grossly misrepresented or gets damaged after the fact, you’re locked into a legally binding contract the second you click submit bid.

 ome listings give you dimensions and condition notes—others just say “print framed” and call it a day.
 Zoom wisely.

-Which is why, when in doubt ask questions!
-Listings typically include a link to contact the seller.
+When in doubt, ask questions!
+Listings usually include a link to contact the seller.

 Same site, totally different fees: One charges $3.50, the other? $144.99.
 Always check before you celebrate that “cheap” win.